andyvroberts/purple/design.md

 Execution times across three tests for just queue creation averaged 7 minutes.
 However, execution times including message insert always exceed the funciton app time-out after 30 minutes.

 The next option is to split our workload into much smaller units that can each run within under 5 minutes.
 Firstly, try to load a single outcode of price records into a queue.
 Choose the outcode with the largest number of records in the file, and run locally.
+If ok, publish to Azure and run as a test.
 In the monthly update file, outcode **B5** has 257 records.
 In the yearly 2019 file, outcode **CR0** has 2,133 records.
 Optimise the queue client creation and and message send operations.